by Christopher Dow

 Sandwiched between the Edwards Platea and the Blackland Prairies and straddling the Balcones Fault, Travis County was established in 1840, it is named for William Barret Travis, the leader of the forces at the Alamo.
-With a population of one and a quarter million, it is the most populous county among the six through which Texas State Highway 95 passes, which is unsurprising considering it contains the city of Austin.
-However, SH 95 only barely clips the far northeastern corner of the county.
-If you blink, you might miss the fact that you've been in it at all.
+With a population of one and a quarter million, it is one of the most populous county in Central Texas, though that is not surprising considering it contains the city of Austin.

 Travis County comprises 1,023 square miles—990 square miles of land and 33 square miles of water.
 Most of that water lies in Lake Travis, Lake Austin, and Lady Bird Lake, all of which are created by dams along the Colorado River, which runs through the county from west to east.